thedude0606/manusoptions/PROGRESS.md

 - Replaced standard callback registration with enhanced version from debug_fixes/recommendations_fix.py
 - Enhanced callbacks provide better error visibility and debugging information
 - Updated import statements and callback registration in dashboard_app.py

+#### Dash 3.0.4 Compatibility Fix
+- Removed unsupported 'className' parameters from all DataTable components
+- Replaced with equivalent inline styles using the style_* properties
+- Maintained consistent visual appearance while ensuring compatibility
+- Restructured layout to use inline styles instead of class-based styling

 ### Known Issues or Challenges
 - Need to validate recommendation generation with various symbols and market conditions